UK public sector procurement glossary

 Contract Notice

-The formal advertisement of a procurement opportunity, published on Contracts Finder or Find a Tender.
+The formal advertisement of a procurement opportunity, published on Contracts Finder, Find a Tender, Sell2Wales, or Public Contracts Scotland.
 It sets out the nature of the contract, the value, the deadline for expressions of interest, and the contact details for the buying authority.
+Under the Procurement Act 2023, contract notices must be published on the new central digital platform.

 Contracts Finder